 Analysis / Bias

 In 2017, The Independent reported that Ami White House correspondent Jake Turx asked President Trump about rising Antisemitism, with Trump responding “Not a simple question.
 Not a fair question.
 OK, sit down.
 I understand the rest of your question”.
-Later, Jake Turx told Fox News “It’s very unfair what’s been done to him and I understand why he’s so defensive.
+Later, Jake Turx told Fox News, “It’s very unfair what’s been done to him, and I understand why he’s so defensive.
 And I’m with him when it comes to being outraged about him being charged with this Antisemitism.”
-Turx favorable response to Trump was criticized by the left leaning Haaertz.
+Turx favorable response to Trump was criticized by the left-leaning Haaretz.
 When it comes to sourcing information, Ami often hyperlinks to themselves or uses quotes.
 They also republish Reuters articles.

 Typically most of Ami’s content consists of interviews such as “Impeach the President // Exclusive interview with Republican Congressman Paul Gosar of Arizona”.
-Although, Ami is conservative they do publish articles critical of President Trump with loaded language in their headlines such as “Syrian Con Game // Putin, Assad and Iran pull a fast one on the Americans and Israelis in the continuing Syrian civil war.
-In general, Ami Magazine reports right leaning news stories with a conservative Jewish Haredi Orthodox editorial stance.
+Although Ami is conservative, they do publish articles critical of former President Trump with loaded language in their headlines, such as “Syrian Con Game // Putin, Assad and Iran pull a fast one on the Americans and Israelis in the continuing Syrian civil war.
+In general, Ami Magazine reports right-leaning news stories with a conservative Jewish Haredi Orthodox editorial stance.

-Overall, we rate Ami Magazine Right Biased based on story selection and promotion of conservative Jewish Haredi Orthodox editorial positions.
+Overall, we rate Ami Magazine Right Biased based on story selection and promoting conservative Jewish Haredi Orthodox editorial positions.
 We also rate them Mostly Factual in reporting, rather than High, due to not properly representing women in the magazine as well as publishing polling that completely lacks methodology.
-(M. Huitsing 12/13/2019)
+(M. Huitsing 12/13/2019) Updated (08/24/2022)

 Last Updated on August 24, 2022 by Media Bias Fact Check